mshmsh5000/northstar/documentation/authentication.md

 ### Authorization
 The [authorization endpoints](endpoints/auth.md) may be used to request an authorization token so that requests can be made on behalf of a particular user.
 Endpoints which act on a user's behalf are restricted to `user` scoped API keys.

+> :construction: New [OAuth endpoints](endpoints/oauth.md) are under construction and will be the preferred way to authenticate clients
+> across all services once they're shipped.
+Stay tuned!

 Authorization can be provided as the `Authorization` header of a request, or optionally as a query parameter:
 ```sh